Second Chance (38 Special song): Background and composition

-When Max Carl replaced Don Barnes in 38 Special in 1988, Carlisi played the demo of "I Never Wanted Anyone Else But You" for Carl who remarked that "the guy in the song sounded like a real jerk"; Carlisi's reply: "yeah, but a lot of people have been through this and want forgiveness" prompting Carl's response: "yeah, maybe the guy needs a second chance" leading to the song's being reworked with the new lyric: "A heart needs a second chance" as its main hook line.
-Carlisi would state: "I think lyrically what [original lyricist] Cal [Curtis] sketched out was brilliant, but the real thing that touches people is that one simple phrase 'a heart needs a second chance.'
-No one had said it like that before and that’s what makes a great song...[Carl] really brought it home and had such a marvellous voice.
+When Max Carl replaced Don Barnes in 38 Special in 1988, Carlisi played the demo of "I Never Wanted Anyone Else But You" for Carl who remarked that "the guy in the song sounded like a real jerk"; Carlisi's reply: "yeah, but a lot of people have been through this and want forgiveness" and Carl's response: "yeah, maybe the guy needs a second chance" led to the song's being reworked with a new lyric: "A heart needs a second chance" as its main hook line.

+Carlisi said, "I think lyrically what [original lyricist] Cal [Curtis] sketched out was brilliant, but the real thing that touches people is that one simple phrase 'a heart needs a second chance.'
+No one had said it like that before and that's what makes a great song...[Carl] really brought it home and had such a marvellous voice.
 I mean, the guy could sing 'Mary Had a Little Lamb' and you'd go buy it, he was so good.
 He really sold that song."